UNINETTSigma2/documentation/software/containers.md

 5. how to launch a CUDA container

-[BigDFT](https://bigdft-suite.readthedocs.io/en/latest) is an electronic structure code targeting large molecular systems with density functonal theory.
-The program is written for heterogeneus computing environments with support for both MPI, OpenMP and CUDA.
+[BigDFT](https://bigdft-suite.readthedocs.io/en/latest) is an electronic structure code targeting large molecular systems with density functional theory.
+The program is written for heterogeneous computing environments with support for both MPI, OpenMP and CUDA.
 This makes for a good test case as a more advanced container application.
 All the following is based on the official tutorial which can be found [here](https://ngc.nvidia.com/catalog/containers/hpc:bigdft).